mikee47/IFS/README.rst

 Firmware FileSystem (FWFS)
    Files, directories and metadata are all stored as objects in read-only image.
-   FWFS images are compact, fast and use less RAM than SPIFFS.
+   FWFS images are compact, fast to access and use very little RAM (approx. 240 bytes for file descriptors, etc.)

    To support read/write data a writeable filesystem can be mounted in a sub-directory.

    A python tool ``fsbuild`` is used to build an FWFS image from user files.
 See :doc:`tools/fsbuild/README`.